arsfutura/face-recognition/README.md

 docker run --name face-recognition-api -d -p 5000:5000 face-recognition-api
 ```

-> WARNING If you are processing high-resolution images in a containers limited amount of memory you could encounter OOM.
+> WARNING If you are processing high-resolution images in a containers with limited amount of memory you could
+> encounter OOM.

 ## References
 * F. Schroff, D. Kalenichenko, and J. Philbin.
 Facenet: A unified embedding for face recognition and clustering. arXiv preprint arXiv:1503.03832, 2015.
 [PDF](https://arxiv.org/pdf/1503.03832.pdf)